 One of the most important tools we use to help our clients is WebPageTest.org.
-There are several other options for page speed testing, but this is the one we will use for the duration of this page speed test series.
-We will cover the others in a post as well….but will focus primarily on this tool!
+There are several other options for page speed testing, but this is the one we use the most!

-Webpagetest is a fantastic free tool can help you identify why your website is slow and help you fine tune your website to be as fast as possible.
+Webpagetest is a free tool that can help you identify why your WordPress website is slow and help you fine tune it to be as fast as possible.
 It offers a variety of options to help you understand where you have bottlenecks in your speed and what visitors are experiencing on their first visit as well as repeat visits.

 Webpagetest.org is our go to for speed test because of its flexibility and custom settings that allow you more accurate results.
 For this post we are primarily working with the default settings with just a couple of tweaks.

 They also recently added a security score which I am confident will help website owners see where they are at risk.
 You can visit our guide on WordPress Security Headers to help you ace their security score.